Renault R-Space: Technical details

 As a small family car, the interior incorporated innovative features such as a floating dashboard design and a rear cabin that has been designed for children with motorised cubes that can change into a number of shapes such as a booster seat and a table.
 The design is almost similar to the Renault Mégane III, it is a 5-door hatchback (four door, front engine).
 The Renault R-Space has suicide doors that reveal a single opening without a B-pillar and it has 5 seats that it has 2 suicide doors that open backward and it has a boot that opens upward like most hatchbacks.

 The Autofacíl magazine of Spain assumed the car will be released in late 2012, as a successor to the Renault Modus.
-The Renault R-Space will enter production in mid-June 2016 to be built alongside the future minivan Renault Scénic IV.
+However, this never made it to production.
+The Renault R-Space concept was a preview of the Renault Scénic IV.